maxgohren/ESPip-Boy/devlogs/September2025-SchematicTime.md

+# September  9 2025 - Tuesday 09:50 AM
+Waiting for hardware.
+Stuck on power supply choices.
+Simple discrete components linked together or a powerful PMIC with everything but the kitchen sink?
+I do not like making schematics for components I don't have a working reference design for right in front of me.
+I check JLC PCBA costs, and right out of the gate my design, without any cost optimizations, will be $200 for two boards.
+Pretty crazy.

+I would then not like to experiment with new components I am not comfortable with as this price drastically reduces the amount of hardware revisions I would like to do.
+Instead, if I would like to use the cheap but ubiquitous AXP2101 with multiple bucks and LDOs, along with an integrated LiPo charger and fuel gauge, I will order it on AliExpress along with a breakout board.
+This will satisfy my need to have a working demo before I try to make a schematic including it.

+It will be a parallel development/prototype with both a discrete setup (MAX17048
+		Fuel Gauge + TP63020 buck-boost 3.3V supply + TP4056/DW01
+		charger/protection) and an  integrated PMIC solution - AXP2101.
+Having a working prototype will allow me to learn about the devices and have real world measurements on how they perform in best and worst case battery life scenarios.

+No more endless document reading, get your hands dirty and see what works!

+While waiting for the aformentioned hardware, I am working on LVGL integration.
+It is the best solution for my graphic needs and looks amazing.
+I got the hello world demo today, but man the examples/demo work is so annoying, they have this requirement you copy the examples or demo folders into the src/ folder but it always throws an error.
+It can't find the actual src, which according to the include directives is in the place it would be if I never copied the demo folder in the first place!
+So confusing, I will try again later!

+# September  6 2025 - Saturday 12:36 AM
+Today on my schematic, I wired up the display, the microphone and some roughed-in enable pins for my various high power peripherals like my vibration motor, buzzer and speaker.
+I did this so that I can see how many pins I have available and if my design is going to all fit on the ESP32's GPIO selection.
+So far I think it will be okay, and it will be helped if I can select a great PMIC with some I2C selectable outputs.
+This would allow me to have more I2C control instead of GPIO control which I am lacking.
+I really don't need the power of a GPIO anyways for simple enable pins, but for stuff like vibration motors or buzzers I do need a PWM output.
+All part of the balancing act haha.

+I've asked ChatGPT a bunch of times for my perfect PMIC and it keeps landing on the same modules, the MAX77658 and the TI BQ25190.
+Both are great chips and both do what I need.
+I haven't yet narrowed it down, but I would like to as it will influence the GPIO bottleneck and overall design.

+I'm aiming at the following power path:
+3.7V lipo -> buck boost @ 3.5V -> LDO @ 3.3V.
+I'm weary of these PMICs and using the buck boost output to directly power my ESP32 as the LDOs are more for the audio/RF paths, but I need the power spike handling ability.
+I will read more about ripple and how the ESP32 handles it.

+I'm really happy to have done more experimenting with the power supply and found why I need what I need.
+Running the battery straight into the 3.3V actually works and doesn't fry anything.
+This of course means my aliexpress LDO is not rated high enough for the BT/WiFi spike.
+I would like to try some bigger caps across the output to see if that helps.
+I've got a big 220uF right here, but it's late.

+I've made another order of parts like a buck-boost convertor, touch screen and breadboard.
+I've also got a cart full of audio supplies like a MAX mono amp and a small selection of tiny speakers.
+When these components come in, I will (for the 15th time) be done prototyping haha.
+Well, I just want it all working on a single board with all the devices connected so that there are no suprises when the PCB comes in.
+I don't want to find out theres another 500mA current spike somewhere and not have the hardware to deal with it.

+LETSSS GOOOO!!!

 # September  3 2025 - Wednesday  6:39 PM
 It's been non-stop schematic time.
 Pouring over datasheets and reading requirements to find the perfect components.
 I have almost finished this quest.